Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 ## Detection of human faces <a name="Detect_Human"></a>
 At first the algorithm shall check if it got an image of a human.
 Hence in this step we try an already existing face recognition algorithm from the openCV library.
-The algorithm decomposes gray-scale the image using Haar Wavelets at first and then leads found feature to a cascade of classifiers.
+The algorithm decomposes gray-scale images using Haar Wavelets at first and then leads found feature to a cascade of classifiers.
 This is also called the [Viola-Jones method](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).
 Testing the algorithm on a dataset of 100 dog images and 100 human face images, shows that:
 * 100% of the human face images where correctly detected as humans